Families with Contentious Relationships May Consider Hiring an Experienced Coach

 I help you save time, money, and keep your emotional health.
 Divorce, separation, and child custody are not easy and most likely one of the hardest challenges you may face in this life time.
 Child Custody is a very stressful time, and one usually turns to an attorney or mediation.

-I am not not an attorney, however, I can coach you through your custody issues and help you make informed decisions and walk through the emotions with you.
+I am a non-attorney Florida Supreme Court Certified Mediator and experienced family advocate.
+I can coach you through your custody issues and help you make informed decisions and walk through the emotions with you.
 I am your sound of logic and reason, and will give you the attention you deserve through this tough time.
 You do not need to go through this alone, and it will save you time and money in the end along with your emotional well being so you can focus on your children rather than a lengthy and costly (financial, physical, emotional) litigation.

 The main goals for a Child Custody Coach is to walk the path with you, go over your fears and stresses, and help you make the best informed decisions for your life and children.
 I understand the barriers to overcome, and the pain that keeps you from making logical decisions.
 Working from your emotions is not always the best route to take when it comes to Child Custody, and I will help you through this time, educate you on the best interests of your children, and teach you about quality time vs. quantity time.
 I help with parenting issues, how to communicate to the other parent, prepare you for litigation (if you have no other choice), and may even help you stay out of court.
 I want you to be informed, make good executive decisions, and feel empowered through the process.